 //2bzdeb79e4b64

-In this article, we have taken a few examples to generate random strings in PHP using different logic like custom function, with help of random function and uniqid() function.
+In this article, we have taken a few examples to generate random strings in PHP using different logic like custom function, with the help of random function and uniqid() function.
 You can use those as per your requirements.